ICAG Results: How to Check, Understand, and Act on Your Exam Results

 - Contact the ICAG Examinations Office at examinations@icagh.com

-The ICAG results portal is straightforward, but two practical issues catch candidates out every diet.
-The portal becomes very slow on release day under heavy traffic, and candidates sometimes confuse their Student Registration Number (SRN) with their Index Number.
-Your Index Number is what you need to check your results.
+The portal itself is straightforward, but two practical issues catch candidates out every diet.
+It slows to a crawl on release day under heavy traffic, and candidates routinely confuse their Student Registration Number with their Index Number.
+The Index Number is what the portal needs.

 Visit the results portal